Read Time: 3m22s

 While this allows for flexibility in part sizes and relatively low operating costs, the direction of airflow can increase the risk of flaws and contamination

 that could compromise the coating quality.
-Since air is drawn from the front to the back, there is also a risk of uneven application over time due
+Since air is drawn from the front to the back, there is also a risk of the uneven application over time

 are defined by vertical airflow that originates

 from the top of the booth and exhausts through the floor.
 Vertical flow is preferable for quality-oriented applications since it minimizes contamination